 48 fl oz (1.4 L) of fluid each

-Certain protease inhibitors (fosamprenavir, indinavir, and lopinavir/ritonavir) have been associated with a small increase in the risk of having a heart attack.
+Some protease inhibitors slightly increase the risk of having a heart attack.4

 Side effects of any combination medicine can include the

 side effects of any of the single medicines in the combination.

 Report all side effects to your doctor at your next visit.
 He or she can

 adjust your dose or give you other medicines to reduce side effects.
 Some mild